 1. Basic cameras are perfectly fine

-Our biggest tip: You don’t need truly amazing camera equipment to take great photos. iPhones and point-and-shoot cameras can, in a lot of situations, do just as good of a job as a high-end dslr camera.
+Our biggest tip: You don’t need truly amazing camera equipment to take great photos. iPhones and point-and-shoot cameras can, in a lot of situations, do just as good of a job as a high-end DSLR camera.
 Laura took a photo during a trip to Ireland last year that has been used by a magazine in Australia, and Dublin bought the rights to the photo to use on their new website.
-She took it on an iPhone, she didn’t set up the shot – she just saw it in the moment and knew, that’s it.
+She took it on an iPhone, she didn’t set up the shot – she just saw it at the moment and knew, that’s it.

 2. Capture candid moments